-We offer free 24/7 confidential psychological support to remote health professionals and their families
+We offer a free 24/7 telephone counselling support line for current and emerging remote health professionals and their families.

 The Bush Support Line is a 24/7 telephone service that delivers free, confidential psychological support to remote and rural health workers and their families.